-And whilst over time, for reasons perhaps to do with the fact that the Sugar Gum is a Native tree and thus not Indigenous to the area, some of these Sugar Gum trees have died or have had diseases and the like and have had to be removed or heavily pruned to ensure as best as possible their preservation, leaving these remaining 41 Sugar Gum trees standing as strong and as tall as they can together, in testament to the fallen soldiers they so ably represent.
+And whilst over time, for reasons perhaps to do with the fact that the Sugar Gum is a native tree but not ndigenous to the area, some of these Sugar Gum trees have died or have had diseases and have had to be removed or heavily pruned to ensure as best as possible their preservation, leaving these remaining 41 Sugar Gum trees standing as strong and as tall as they can together, in testament to the fallen soldiers they so ably represent.

-But it is the trees here that provide us with one of very few direct links to the past ‘hundreds’ of years here as they continue to exist and serve the exact same purpose they always have throughout previous centuries in terms of cleaning our air, providing shade and shelter and fuel for us humans, as well as provide food, shelter and a somewhat safe habitat for a vast array of local flora and fauna (including birds / kangaroos / bees / possums / sugar gliders etc etc).
+But it is the trees here that provide us with one of very few direct links to the past hundreds of years here, as they continue to exist and serve the exact same purpose they always have throughout previous centuries in terms of cleaning our air, providing shade and shelter and fuel for us humans, as well as providing food, shelter and a somewhat safe habitat for a vast array of local flora and fauna (including birds / kangaroos / bees / possums / sugar gliders etc.).

 And River Red Gums are pretty amazing survivors too.